jalairson/WGU--D287-java-frameworks-PA/readme!.txt

 J.  Remove the class files for any unused validators in order to clean your code.

-- removed comments and extraneous import lines -
+- removed comments and extraneous import lines; THERE ARE NO UNUSED VALIDATOR CLASSES -